Managing Labor Pain Without Medicine

 There are many ways to manage pain during labor.
-It can often be done with no anesthesia or strong pain medications.
-Talk to your health care provider about any options you would like to explore.
+It can often be done with no anesthesia or strong pain medicines.
+Talk to your healthcare provider about any choices you would like to explore.

 A warm tub or shower between contractions